As of March 2, 2019, 12:01 AM, the e-application portal is now closed.

 Referees should address these issues in their references.
 References from colleagues who know the applicant's teaching and from those outside the applicant's institution who know his or her scholarship can be particularly useful.
 Referees should be provided with the director's description of the NEH Summer Institute and the applicant's essay.

-Each applicant must submit a complete application (cover sheet, resume, essay, and two letters of recommendation) as ONE readable e-file (PDF) for uploading and submission BEFORE March 1, 2019.
+Each applicant must submit a complete e-application (cover sheet, resume, essay, and two letters of recommendation as references) as ONE readable e-file (PDF) for uploading and submission BEFORE March 1, 2019.
 Participants will be notified by March 29, 2019 of their selection.